tokenika/eosfactory/steem.md

 print("Test OK")
 ```

-And this is the output you receive when running it:
+And this is the output you receive after running it:

 ```
 #  nodeos exe file: /mnt/d/Workspaces/EOS/eos/build/programs/nodeos/nodeos